Kanishkdh/Cohort-Churn-Analysis-by-kd/README.md

 # Cohort-Churn-Analysis-by-kd

-Performed cohort analysis on the telecom data .
+Performed cohort analysis on the telecom-service data .

 Findings & Observations:
 >Customer with short-term-contract is more likely to churn.